tayjieyangjayden-crypto/Jayden_tay_porfolio/README.md

 I am fascinated by:
 * **Defensive Security (Blue Teaming):** Learning how to monitor systems, detect anomalies, and secure networks against unauthorized access.
-* **Digital Forensics (DFIR):** The "detective work" of IT—analyzing logs and system artifacts to piece together how a security incident occurred.
+* **Digital Forensics (DFIR):** The "detective work" of analyzing logs and system artifacts to piece together how a security incident occurred.
 * **Hands-on Labs:** Actively building my fundamental skills using platforms like **Hack The Box (HTB)** to learn real-world concepts.

 ---